AgroZero/RepoZero/Documentation/Ionic.md

 7. Open a New Terminal in Visual Studio Code.
 8. Add a command prompt terminal using the `+` icon on top right side of the terminal window.
 9. Run `$ ionic start [name] [template] [options]` to create your PWA (Progressive Web Application).
->name - Name of your project.
+> Tip: name - Name of your project.

 |Templates    | description |
 | ----- | ----------- |